 ECSS-E-ST-32-10_0110023

-For expendable launch vehicles, FOSU and FOSY associated with thermal induced loads shall be 1,0.
+For expendable launch vehicles, FOSU and FOSY associated with thermally induced loads shall be 1,0.

+For glass and ceramic structural parts the value for the FOSU verification by analysis only shall be agreed between the customer and the developer for each specific application.

+NASA SSP 52005 specifies a figure of 5,0 for unpressurized glass and ceramics parts (analysis only).

 ECSS-E-ST-32-10_0110030

 Table 4-3: Factors of safety for metallic, FRP, sandwich, glass and ceramic structural parts